ayeshaArif6/Property-Management/README.md

 ## Project Quickstart
 Follow the steps below to run the project:
 1. Clone the repository into a new folder on your desktop.
-2. Open the file, "FinalProjectSER416_aarif6", and click the begin button on the sheet.
+2. Open the file, "FinalProjectSER416_aarif6", and click the "Start Application" button on the sheet.
 3. In the login box, use the following information to login as different roles:

      ```bash